Certora/Documentation/docs/ref-manual/glossary.md

   and expressions of the form `forall type v . e` and `exist type v . e` are referred to as *quantified expressions*.
 See {ref}`logic-exprs` for details about quantifiers in CVL.

+parametric rule
+  A parametric rule is a rule that calls an ambiguous method, either using a method variable, or using an overloaded function name.
+The prover will generate a separate report for each possible instantiation of the method.
+  See {ref}`parametric-rules` for more information.

 ```